-How different were studies in India and at abroad?
+How different were studies in India and abroad?

 Very different.
-At Georgia Tech not only was the program highly rigorous and competitive, but was completely based on application of your knowledge.
-The teachers were inspiring and you literally don’t have a choice but to concentrate on studies and excel in order to maintain a GPA of above 3.5; something that is essential to procure internships, co-ops and jobs.
-GTech MS in ECE Student Experience
+At Georgia Tech not only was the program highly rigorous and competitive but was completely based on the application of your knowledge.
+The teachers were inspiring and you literally don’t have a choice but to concentrate on studies and excel in order to maintain a GPA of above 3.5; something that is essential to procure internships, co-ops, and jobs.

 How did you adjust to the course load and the competitive environment?

 You need to attend all classes and keep on studying.
-Even someone who doesen’t have practical knowledge of coding (like me) can learn and the subjects actually get interesting once taught well.
+Even someone who doesn’t have practical knowledge of coding (like me) can learn and the subjects actually get interesting once taught well.
 In time, unlike engineering back home in India, I was actually fond of attending lectures and paid full attention to understanding concepts.
-GTech MS in ECE Student Experience

 How many people in a class?